Lead-Safe Resources

 Lead in Tableware

-Old China plates dishes can look amazing, but that doesn’t mean you should eat off of them or does it?
+Old China dishes can look amazing, but should you eat off of them?

-Let’s look at how lead got into our dishes in the first place.
+In the 2019 video below the Lead Paint Detectives looked into how lead got into our dishes in the first place.
 Lead has long been used in ceramic ware, both in glazes and in decorations.
 When used in a glaze, lead gives a smooth, glasslike finish that allows bright colors and decorative patterns to show through.
 It is often associated with rich or intense colors.
+The 2019 video gives you an idea of how pervasive lead is in our tableware and containers and back then there wasn't a good, instant test to see if tableware contained lead.

 Lead Paint Detectives Investigates Old China Plates